yansh/yansh.github.io/_posts/articles/2015-05-23-phd-distruption.markdown

 [^6]: Gladwell, Malcolm.
 Outliers: The story of success.
 Hachette UK, 2008.
 [^7]: Ironically, this type of "lab" might produce better academics.
 [^8]: http://www.cl.cam.ac.uk
+[^9]: Gladwell, Malcolm.
+The tipping point: How little things can make a big difference.
+Little, Brown, 2006.